Skip to content

 EU GDPR informationRArticle 13+14+22 (3) standard workflow

-Skills-profile documentationALLM-supported profile + career-development plan
+Skills-profile documentationAModel-drafted profile and career-development plan

-CSRD/ISO reportingRESRS S1-13 + ISO 30414 deterministic
+CSRD/ISO reportingRESRS S1-13 and ISO 30414

 Micro-Decision Table